Specific Items I've Used and Recommend

 No Pets

-You may be able to sneak your pooch into the infield, but don't try taking it into crowded grandstands.
+You may be able to sneak your pooch in with your car, but don't try taking it into the grandstands.

 One time a dog got out on the track before the start of the 500!